 She then walked to the communal loft and started reading the scriptures, and didn't look up until dawn.
 As soon as she had sat down a myriad of elves entered the farm; they were all beautifully dressed in gold and trappings.

-The elves arranged all kinds of jewels and treasures on the floor and offered to the farmer's daughter.
+The elves arranged all kinds of jewels and treasures on the floor and offered them to the farmer's daughter.

 The elves then started dancing and asked her to join them.
 She didn't tend to them, and the elves carried on this way until dawn.